Core Wounds

 A Mantra for Healing

-My emotions are valid, my feelings matter.
+My emotions are valid.
+My feelings matter.

-I trust myself, and I honor my experiences.
+I trust myself and honor my experiences.

 I release the doubts that no longer serve me,

-And embrace the truth of my own worth.
+and embrace the truth of my own worth.

 Final Thoughts: Reclaiming Your Voice